A Single Model Ensemble Framework for Neural Machine Translation using Pivot Translation: Experiments

 \subsection{Analysis}

-\minisection{Candidate generation} To validate the effectiveness of \ours, we conduct experiments only varying the candidate generation method, while using the same merging module, GPT-4.
-We compare a candidate pool of size 4 obtained through pivot translation (\ours) with a candidate pool of size 11 obtained using 11 LLMs as employed in \blender~\cite{llm-blender}.
+\minisection{Candidate generation} To validate the effectiveness of \ours, we conduct experiments only varying the candidate generation method, while using the same merging module.
+We compare a candidate pool of size 4 obtained through pivot translation (\ours) with a candidate pool of size 11 obtained using 11 LLMs in \blender.

 As shown in Table~\ref{tab:comparison changing candidates}, the proposed method of generating candidates through pivot translation achieves the highest performance, despite using the smallest candidate pool.
 From the perspective of direct translation in NLLB, leveraging 3 candidates obtained through pivot translation yields higher scores than incorporating candidates generated by 11 LLMs.
 These results demonstrate that using stable-quality candidates generated by a single model via pivot translation outperforms the use of multiple models with performance disparities.